Professionally Managed by

 Board of Directors

-Monthly Board Meeting
+Board of Directors Meeting

-This is a Zoom meeting
+This is a ZOOM meeting

 Executive Session